quantum-challenge/2019/README.md

 The challenge period goes on for four weeks from September 16th to October 14th, 2019.
 The first three weeks will be a series of learning challenges during which anyone who is eligible may register to join the competition.
 Registration closes when the final challenge starts on October 7th, 2019.

-So, assuming you are all set, let's get started!
+Assuming you are all set, let's get started!

 ## Installation
 In IBM Quantum Challenge, you will need to code with **Qiskit**.
 Qiskit is a Python based opensource framework for working with quantum computers at the level of pulses, circuits, and algorithms.
 Please see the [Qiskit.org](https://qiskit.org) page for more details.